apike/allenpike.com/projects/index.markdown

 * **Principalm:** Before mobile apps were cool, Principalm ran on Palm m500s off of 16MB SD cards.
 It wasn't cool, but it was ours, damn it.
 I did QA, branding and design work, and other product-related tasks for it, giving me my first taste of product management.

-* [Just Ask Oldguy](http://www.justaskoldguy.com/): I did CSS3 and design for a Q&A site where my former boss answers random questions from the internet.
+* **Just Ask Oldguy**: I did CSS3 and design for a Q&A site where my former boss answers random questions from the internet.

 * **Budgetable**: I built a [prototype financial management](http://www.allenpike.com/2006/whats-a-budgetable/) website, and have since sold the domain to a team who is [doing great work with it](http://www.budgetable.com/).